 Under G.S.
-105-282.1, every owner of property claiming an exemption or exclusion from property tax must file an application for the exemption or exclusion during the listing period.
-The listing period is the month of January unless the County Assessor has granted the owner an extension to file the personal property return.
-In this case the extended listing period becomes the listing period.
+105-282.1, nearly every owner of property claiming an exemption or exclusion from property tax must file an application for the exemption or exclusion during the listing period.
+The listing period is the month of January unless the County Assessor has granted the owner an extension to file the personal property return, in which case the listing period is also extended for the same period.
 A request for extension to list must be made during the month of January.
 If the property is appraised by the Department of Revenue, the application should be filed with the Department.
 Otherwise, the application should be filed with the property is located.